 Zotero now has an RSS feed reader.
 Once you have added your feed, you can move a bibliographic reference to your Library in Zotero.
 You can then use the Library Search feature to find the full-text of the article or check to see if we have the book in the Library.

 Please note Google Reader is no longer available.
 Use another reader such as, for example, The Old Reader.

 Zetoc is the British Library's Table of Contents (TOC) service.
 The British Library has 28,000 journals and indexes over 50 milliion articles and conference papers.
-You can access this database from here by authenticating with your network username and password.
+You can access this service by authenticating with your network username and password.
 Zetoc allows you to create RSS feeds for the table of contents of the journals in the collection.
 This is useful once you have identified the core journals in your research area.
 So, rather than trying to find time to leaf through periodicals, you can subscribe to the TOCs from Zetoc.